pvdrz/pijama/notes.md

 Finally, we have addresses or `addr` which represent memory locations.
 For now, we will say that base addresses are stored in a register, we will extend this later.
-The effective address is computed by adding an offset to the base address, this offset that can be either an `im16` or `im32` according to the instruction (this is a limitation of the `x86` instruction set).
+The base address can be modified by adding an offset to the base address, this offset can only be an `im32` but not an `im64` (this is a limitation of the `x86` instruction set).

 Now we are ready to encode those instructions as valid `x86_64` machine code.